FREE Standard Shipping On Orders $100 Or More! *

 Ah, the many hues of swimming pool water.
 A bit disconcerting when it happens, but at least there's a visual indication of a problem.
 Unless your friends are real practical jokers, we'll find the source of colored water to be either an animal, vegetable or mineral.

 Organic problems such as algae and bacteria can discolor the water and deposit themselves on pool surfaces in a rainbow of greens, blacks, yellows, pinks.
 Algae deposits are distinguished from stains in that they are on the surface and not impregnated into the plaster.
 A more detailed discussion of their genesis and eventual destruction is covered in the algae page.
 Other organic materials such as leaves, worms, or other vegetable matter can also stain pool plaster.
 An organic stain can usually be removed by sprinkling granular chlorine over it.
-If it doesn't, its probably some other type of stain.
+If it doesn't, it's probably some other type of stain.

 Inorganic materials like copper, iron, magnesium, calcium or aluminum can also cloud or discolor the pool water and stain or scale the pool surfaces, especially the plaster and tile grout.
 When a precipitated metallic salt such as calcium or magnesium remains in suspension, it can cause turbidity or cloudiness of the water.
 When heavy metal minerals are in suspension, they'll color the water.
 When these minerals quit floating around and decide to attach themselves or deposit on interior pool surfaces, the mineral salts such as carbonates of magnesium and calcium form a whitish crystallized deposit known as scale.
 If the precipitated minerals have color, as heavy metals often do, they will deposit themselves in the form of a stain.